romelBen/devop_projects/README.md

 Terraform projects include...
--(AWS) EKS sample architecture (needs to be worked on) -(AWS) VPC architecture with a web server and database server (what can be done is either going Serverless with replacing DB instance with Aurora MySQL or DynamoDB)
+-(AWS) EKS sample architecture (needs to be worked on) -(AWS) VPC architecture with a web server and database server with an ASG.
+I am able to create 6 subnets but having issues with the NAT Gateway choosing the subnet.
+(Will look into replacing the database with RDS or DynamoDB.)
 -(Azure) Simple Web Architecture
 -(AWS) S3 creation